 Natalie studied architecture at Sheffield University and completed her diploma thesis at London Met on reclaiming the long-lost secret of the medieval ‘stew’.
 Natalie has previously worked on projects ranging from crafting furniture pieces, to urban estate regeneration.
 She has worked with CASS Projects, and has been a visiting critic at both Sheffield and the CASS (London Met).
 She enjoys the co-existence of architecture and landscape, particularly through 19thcentury grand landscape projects, plant houses and gardens.
 In her spare time, she enjoys walking London and exploring the city by narrowboat.

 Amber joined the practice in 2013 as part-time Studio Weave dog in residence.
 Her responsibilities include meeting and greeting visitors and finding the sunniest spot in the studio.
-Amber's expertise lies in the provision of the best hug.

 At Studio Weave, we adhere to a very strict quality management plan.
 All woven projects are presented in front of a knitted panel of experts from a variety of fields ranging from booties to intergalactic travel.